resque/resque/README.markdown

 * You like numeric priorities
 * You're not doing a gigantic amount of jobs each day
 * Your queue stays small and nimble
-* There is not a lot failure / chaos
+* There is not a lot of failure / chaos
 * You want to easily throw anything on the queue
 * You don't want to setup Redis